E. coli & Beach Closures

 When sample results exceed the Massachusetts Department of Public Health's (DPH) water quality standards, the Health Department's policy is to close the beach, resample the water, and reopen the beach upon receipt of a sample result less than the standard.
 The MA DPH water quality standards require that no sample exceed 235 colony forming units (cfu) per 100 milliliters (ml), and that the geometric mean of the most recent five samples shall not exceed 126 cfu /100 ml.
 See the Board of Health webpage for detailed information and FAQs on lake closings, retesting, and reopening for E. coli.

-Note: The lake may also be closed due to a cyanobacteria bloom, as occurred once in 2021.
+Note: The lake may also be closed due to a cyanobacteria bloom, as occurred in July 2021.
 The suspected cyanobacteria bloom was based on visual inspection, and was necessary because some cyanobacteria produce toxins that are extremely potent and can be lethal, especially to dogs.
-State law requires a 2-week closure when a significant cyanobacteria bloom is reported.
-Learn more about cyanobacteria and Cyanobacteria testing, which was added in 2022, here.
+State law requires a lakewide closure when a significant cyanobacteria bloom is reported until two weekly tests are below the level of concern.
+Learn more about cyanobacteria and Cyanobacteria testing, which LMAC added in 2022 and 2023.